 You will be interviewed by two or three trustees and one representative from REUK's Educational Progression team.
-You can read more about the individual trustees here.
-You can learn more about the REUK team here.

 4.6 How can I prepare for the interview?

 A bit of preparation can go a really long way in making the interview process as smooth as possible.
 Some things to think about include;